 San Jose Island, Texas

-So, the beaches in Gulf of Mexico are best for shell collecting in North America.
-However there are other destinations in America for shell-lovers.
-Let’s look at few less-known American beaches for shells.
+So, the beaches in the Gulf of Mexico are best for shell collecting in North America.
+However, there are other destinations in America for shell-lovers.
+Let’s look at a few less-known American beaches for shells.

 Stinson Beach, California

 Located just north of San Francisco California, Stinson Beach is a part of the Golden Gate Recreation Area.
 The scenic Highway One, which links the beach to the city, is one of many reasons to visit Stinson Beach.
 Another reason is shells.
-3.5 miles long Stinson Beach is one the best shelling beaches on West Coast.
+At 3.5 miles long, Stinson Beach is one the best shelling beaches on West Coast.
 Of course, in terms of shells, West Cost shores cannot be even compared to the Gulf beaches.
 But Stinson Beach is one of few that does supply limpet shells and sand dollars.
-At the north-end of Stinson Beach there is Bolinas Lagoon, a great area for seal watching and shell collecting.
+At the north end of Stinson Beach, there is Bolinas Lagoon, a great area for seal watching and shell collecting.
 At low tide, you will regularly have the chance to find fossilized sand dollars.
-At the south-end of the beach, at “the rocks”, you can find starfish, sea anemone and other wonders of Northern California sea life.
+At the south end of the beach, at “the rocks”, you can find starfish, sea anemone and other wonders of Northern California sea life.